Shiren the Wanderer: The Tower of Fortune and the Dice of Fate: Plot

 The story is set between the events of Shiren the Wanderer GB2 and Shiren the Wanderer 3, and follows Shiren, a wanderer and silent protagonist, who is accompanied by Koppa, a talking ferret.
 The two are climbing the Tower of Fortune, as they have heard legends of a god that can change their fate.
-The story begins as Oyu, a young girl from a small town, suffers from an illness and Jirokichi, her childhood friend, goes forth towards the tower to change her fate.
-They are guided through the tower by Tao, a girl in a panda suit, and encounter other characters thorough the story: Okon and Koharu; Gen; and Kojirouta.
+The story begins as Oyu, a young girl from a small town, suffers from an illness and Jirokichi, her childhood friend, heads to the tower to change her fate.
+They are guided through the tower by Tao, a girl in a panda suit, and encounter other characters throughout the story: Okon and Koharu; Gen; and Kojirouta.
 Shiren and Jirokichi eventually climb the tower to fight against the ruler of fate himself, Reeva.

 Development

 Nintendo DS release

-On August 31, 2010, The Tower of Fortune and the Dice of Fate was first teased as part of Sega's exhibition titles before the Tokyo Game Show 2010.
-Four days after the teasing, Chunsoft opened a new website for the game, with details about its gameplay, new characters and location updated occasionally there, and a release date set for December of the same year.
+The game was directed by Yoriki Daigo, keeping the same role as in Shiren the Wanderer 4.
+The Tower of Fortune and the Dice of Fate was first teased in August as part of Sega's exhibition titles before the Tokyo Game Show 2010.
+The game was released in December of the same year.
 During an interview with Koichi Nakamura, it was confirmed that this game and Shiren the Wanderer 4 were developed simultaneously, though it was hard to come up with new ideas for the former title.
 In that case, they have added back items and monsters originally featured in the latter.
-This would be re-confirmed by the game's director, Yoriki Daigo, in a blog posted by the company.
+This would be re-confirmed by Daigo in a blog posted by the company.
 Unique to this series is the possibility to play with another player locally in co-op mode, compared to Shiren the Wanderer 3 who had a similar option exclusively for the versus mode.

 Pre-ordered copies of the game were bundled with a soundtrack CD and a booklet about the series' history.
 As a crossover promotion, a Nonary Game bracelet from Chunsoft's Nine Hours, Nine Persons, Nine Doors was included as an in-game item.

 PlayStation Vita port

-In commemoration of the 20th anniversary of the Shiren the Wanderer series, a PlayStation Vita version titled Shiren the Wanderer 5 Plus, which includes additional dungeons and the ability to look around using the right stick, was announced in December 2014.
-It was released by Spike Chunsoft later in Japan in 2015, then by Aksys Games a year after as Shiren the Wanderer: The Tower of Fortune and the Dice of Fate.
+In commemoration of the 20th anniversary of the Shiren the Wanderer series, a PlayStation Vita version titled Shiren the Wanderer 5 Plus, which includes additional dungeons and the ability to look around using the right stick, was released in June 2015 in Japan.
+A worldwide release by Aksys Games came a year later in July, with the game titled as Shiren the Wanderer: The Tower of Fortune and the Dice of Fate.